Kleczka was the representative for Wisconsin’s 4th congressional district and was a Democrat. He served from 1983 to 2004.

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kleczka is shown as a purple triangle. (analysis methodology)
+Kleczka is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Kleczka was the primary sponsor of 1 bill that was enacted:
+Kleczka was the primary sponsor of 2 bills that were enacted:

 - H.J.Res.
 580 (99th): A joint resolution to designate the week beginning September 7, 1986 as “National Freedom of Information Act Awareness Week”.